-From a health care setting to right in your own backyard, a garden with beautiful flowers and plants, and calming water features, is invaluable in the effort to heal and de-stress all year.
+A garden with flowers and plants, and calming water features, is invaluable in the effort to heal and de-stress all year.

 Renowned Dutch painter Vincent van Gogh painted his famous “Iris” series at the Asylum of Saint Paul de Mausole, in Saint-Remy, France, in the spring of 1889.
 He admitted himself and was diagnosed with a form of epilepsy.

 Allowed to roam the asylum’s grounds, Van Gogh began painting almost immediately.
 In a letter to his brother Theo, Van Gogh wrote: ” … you will see that considering my life is spent mostly in the garden, it is not so unhappy.”